ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 A supervised learning task in which there are two possible outputs
 ### Pruning Neurons
 Removing neurons from a neural network in an effort to reduce the number of model parameters if by removing the neurons equivalent performance can be obtained
+### Fully Connected Neural Network
+A neural network that has every neuron connected to every other neuron in subsequent layer; also called a dense layer
+### Image Kernel
+A single array consisting of some defined numbers, which is applied to an image for some desired effect.
+Usually used in the context of image filtering
+### Image Padding
+Adding a border of zero-valued pixels to an input image.
+The goal of padding is typically to ensure that the dimensions of an image remain thesame after applying an image kernel.
+Libraries typically allow two options: Valid padding, which means not to pad the image and same padding which means to zero-pad the image
+### Convolutional Layer
+Similar to fully connected neural layer; however, each neuron is only connected to a subset of neurons in the subsequent layer with respect to a receptive field
+### Receptive Field
+The number of neurons in a preceding layer which are connected to an adjacent layer of neurons.
+The largest receptive field a fully-connected neural network
+### Stride
+The incremental rate at which a kernel is applied to an image or feature map
+### Feature Map
+The result of applying a kernel to an image or to another feature map
+### Channels
+The number of stacked image, typically representing Red Green Blue pixels, or the number of feature maps produced by a convolutional layer
+### Pooling
+Most often max pooling and sometimes average pooling, in which a kernel is applied to an image and the max or average of the pixel values in the kernel overlay is the resulting pixel value in the output image
+### Shift Invariance
+One of the goals of a convolutional neural network: objects within an image can be in different areas of the image yet still be recognized
+### Flatten Layer
+Takes in a series of stacked feature maps and flattens out all of the values into a single feature vector
+### Mechanical Turk
+A crowdsourcing service which performs on-demands tasks that computers are currently unables
+### Batch Normalization
+The process of normalizing values by means of re-centering (subtracting the mean) or re-scaling (dividing by the standard deviation) before they go to subsequent layers in the neural network.
+The goal is to accelerate the learning of deep neural networks by decreasing the number of epochs required for the loss function to converge
+### Keras
+Software  that acts as an interface for Tensorflow and aims to simplify the experience of working with neural networks
+### Graphics Processing Units
+A specialized device that has many cores, allowing it to perform many operations at a time.
+GPUs are often used within deep learning to accelerate training of neural networks by taking advantage of their ability to perform many parallel computations
+### Pre-Trained Models
+Models which have already been trained.
+These trained models can be used as layers like embedding layers of not yet trained neural networks to increase performance of these neural networks